American Principles Project: Voting

 APP has worked with Susan B. Anthony Pro-Life America against voting rights legislation.
+APP supported stricter voting laws, including requiring signature verification for absentee ballots, in order to retain donors to APP who were concerned about voter fraud.
 In 2021, the APP PAC contributed $280,000 to Restoration PAC, which ran inaccurate commercials about the For the People Act.
+APP's voting-related work was criticized by some Catholic organizations.